Max-Lubo/The-CODA-Model/README.md

 maps updating in real time (by uncommenting the the relevant plotting code towards the end of the for loop).
 Each file also includes a method for plotting opinion change histograms for the population at the maximum time of the model.

+The equations used in these files is based on the papers of A. Martins below:

 This code was created as part of the MA4K8 Maths in Action Project.
 Max Lubowiecki.
 Warwick Mathematics Institute.